matcala/openc3-cosmos-gate/README.md

       docker run --rm --name target -p 6200:6200/udp target:latest
       ```
    - The Python app emits telemetry every second to the configured UDP port as defined in `openc3-cosmos-gate/targets/GATE/cmd_tlm/tlm.txt`.
-   - In the CmdTlmServer view, observe `rx bytes` and `tlm pkts` increase every second.
+   - In the COSMOS CmdTlmServer view, observe `rx bytes` and `tlm pkts` increase every second.
    - Use the Packet Viewer tool to inspect inbound telemetry.

 2. **Run the Aranya gate**